 – Have I Done Extensive Research?

 This isn’t rocket science, right?
 If you don’t know what you’re talking about, don’t pretend you do.
 Credibility is everything, and if you post an article that leaves people wondering if you really know what you’re talking about, they will question all of your content.
 Do your research before writing, and update your blog, or write new articles as your content becomes outdated.

 Please don’t post a blog article (in 2019!) without having it edited!
 There are multiple free tools that can help with your grammar and spelling (see link above), but whenever possible, have a colleague or friend (with excellent grammar skills) read it over.
 Sometimes the grammar is technically fine, but a little time and love in editing could make for an infinitely more enjoyable read.

-The most common mistake I see when reviewing blogs is ‘keyword stuffing’.
-This is the practice of inputting your keywords throughout your blog with little to no respect for the integrity of your overall content.
-The practice has been deemed as spam by Google, and simply put it’s not professional.
+The most common mistake our digital marketing training team sees when reviewing SEO blogs is ‘keyword stuffing’, which can result in a manual action penalty from Google.
+This is the practice of inputting your keywords throughout your blog simply to manipulate Google bots.
+The practice has been deemed as black hat by Google, and simply put unprofessional.
 When you are using your keywords in the post, make sure it is seamless, use synonyms, and make use of words that relate closely to your topic.

 If you are completely new to blogging, even the mention of meta tags can be a bit overwhelming.
 However, there is no reason to worry; meta tags are simply little bits of text describing the content on a page.
 They help search engines clearly identify what is on a page.
 Simple, right?

 Now that you know what they are, it’s time to focus on how to properly use them.
 Below, we identify and explain how to use the primary meta tags you need to be aware of:

 - 65 characters with spaces